ilkilab/agorakube/docs/CONTRIBUTING.md

 We want you working on things you're excited about.

-You can contact us by mail  pvillard@ilki.fr
+You can contact us by mail  agorakube@ilki.fr

 ## Testing